 What are the current options to receive care?

-For the health and safety of our patients and associates, some locations are temporarily closed, or providers have been relocated to alternative locations.
+For the health and safety of our patients and associates, some locations are temporarily closed, or providers have moved to alternative locations.

 Virtual visits are available for most providers at this time.
 To discuss options for care, please call your provider to schedule a virtual appointment.
 If you do not have a primary care doctor, you can choose a provider through our online provider directory and call the office to schedule a virtual visit appointment.